Suyashi3o/CodeAssist-Setup-Guide/README.md

 # 🚀 2.
 Installation Steps

 > **NOTE - I am Using Google cloud service for running CodeAssist & starting a SSH connection through my WSL**
-### Step 1️⃣: SSH KEY FROM WSL
+### Step 1️⃣: Generate SSH Key in WSL

 ```bash
 ssh-keygen -t ed25519 -C "codeassist"
 ```

-**If you are using other VPS providers then use { root } at "codeassist".**
+**If you’re using other VPS providers, use {root} instead of "codeassist".**

-After using this command in your WSL press enter 3 times(ignore the passphrase line) now use below command to get the ssh key
+After running the above command in WSL, press Enter three times (ignore the passphrase line).
+Then use the command below to retrieve your SSH key:

 ```bash
 cat ~/.ssh/id_ed25519.pub
 ```

-Now save your ssh key in the notepad & now create your vps with your WSL ssh key.
+Save your SSH key in a notepad and create your VPS using this WSL SSH key.

-> **NOTE - If you are using Google cloud then set your name { codeassist }.**
+> **NOTE - If you’re using Google Cloud, set your username to {codeassist}.**

 ---

-### Step 2️⃣: TURNING WSL INTO VPS
+### Step 2️⃣: Connect WSL to VPS

 ```bash
 ssh -i ~/.ssh/id_ed25519 username@<your_external_ip>
 ```

-As previously I mentioned the username for GCP & other vps users go with {root}, root users after using above command write your vps password & now your WSL changed into your VPS.
+As mentioned earlier, use {codeassist} for GCP or {root} for other VPS providers.
+After executing the command, enter your VPS password if you are on on another vps.
+Your WSL is now connected to your VPS.

 ---

-### Step 3️⃣: DOCKER & PYTHON
+### Step 3️⃣: Install Docker & Python

 ```bash
 sudo apt update && sudo apt install docker.io git -y